muchimi/JoystickGremlinEx/README.md

 - Fix: mode rename not renaming all modes
 - Fix: actions added to Mode device not recognizing the special input as a joystick button
 - Improved: default icon pixmap created if the icon cannot be found to provide a suitable default on a missing file (whatever the reason).
+- Fix: axis repeater visualization issues (custom widget refactor)
+- New: calibration result will be visualized on an axis repeater if calibration data is enabled on that axis
+- New: option to enable visualization of raw and calibrated data on repeaters
+- Fix: some container functors not called causing some containers to fail (like TempoEx, Chain, Sequence, etc)
+- API: container functors should return False by default to stop further processing of container contents.
+Previous logic would call for them to return True.
+The reason for this is the containers are now part of an execution group so the return value means something different now - do not automatically process subcomponents.